FidFenix/htw-emerging-photo/docs/PLANNING.md

 ---

 ### Sprint Goal
-**Deliver a functional face and license plate detection POC with Streamlit UI, FastAPI backend, and validated accuracy metrics (≥90% faces, ≥85% plates) by end of Session 4.**
+**Deliver a functional face and license plate anonymization POC with yellow color overlay, Streamlit UI with before/after visualization, FastAPI backend, and validated accuracy metrics (≥90% faces, ≥85% plates) with complete visual obscuration by end of Session 4.**

 ---